githubharald/analyze_pooling/README.md

 ## More information
-This ARTICLE discusses the effect and shows suggestions on how to reduce it.
+This [article](https://harald-scheidl.medium.com/d2f5a7866135) discusses the effect and shows suggestions on how to reduce it.